Simple Algorithms for Stochastic Score Classification with Small Approximation Ratios: Constant-Factor Approximations for SSC

 where the second inequality follows from Inequality~\eqref{eq:phase2-3}, and the equality follows from the definition of $\ell_1,\dots,\ell_m$ (assuming that the outcomes of corresponding tests in $I$ and $I^\GenRR_{\tau_1'}$ are coupled in the sense that they are always identical).
 Rearranging then yields

 By taking the expected value of this inequality (which holds realization-wise), we obtain

-where the second step is due to the law of total probability and the non-negativity of the cost function.
-This, together with Inequalities~\eqref{eq:phase2-1} and~\eqref{eq:phase2-2} as well as the fact that $\ALG_h$ does not conduct tests after step $\hat{\tau}_2$, implies the claim. \end{proof}
+where the second step is due to the law of total expectation and the non-negativity of the cost function.
+This, together with the fact that $\ALG_h$ does not conduct tests after step $\hat{\tau}_2$ as well as Inequalities~\eqref{eq:phase2-2} and~\eqref{eq:phase2-1}, implies the claim. \end{proof}

 Now the theorem follows quite easily from combining Lemma~\ref{lemm:RR:Phase1} and Lemma~\ref{lemm:RR:Phase2}.